leptos-rs/start-trunk/README.md

 ## Creating your repo from the template

-This template requires you to have 'cargo-generate' installed.
+This template requires you to have `cargo-generate` installed.
 You can install it with

 ```sh
 cargo install cargo-generate